jonascarpay/apecs/README.md

 It exposes a DSL that translates to fast storage operations, resulting in expressivity without sacrificing performance or safety.

 There is an example below.
-For a general introduction to ECS, see [this talk on Entitas](https://www.youtube.com/watch?v=lNTaC-JWmdI&feature=youtu.be&t=218) or [Wikipedia](https://en.wikipedia.org/wiki/Entity–component–system).
+For a general introduction to ECS, see [this talk](https://www.youtube.com/watch?v=lNTaC-JWmdI&feature=youtu.be&t=218) or [here](https://en.wikipedia.org/wiki/Entity–component–system).

 ### Design
 Entity Component Systems are a framework for game engines.